System Requirements

 -

 For Linux, GuardPoints in local file systems, the backup application must have the capability to back up user-extended attributes.
-For example, Thales tested CTE-LDT with NetBackup.
+For example, Thales tested LDT with NetBackup.
 You can also use other applications that can back up user-extended attributes.

 Backup Requirements for Linux GuardPoint backup on NFS